dendronhq/dendron-site/vault/dendron.release.changelog.md

 ### Features

-#### Better Lookup Commands
+#### Better Lookup by Default
-Lookup is now split into two commands, [[Lookup Note|dendron.topic.commands#lookup-note]] and [[Lookup Schema|dendron.topic.commands#lookup-schema]].
-These new commands support all the features of the existing lookup and are much faster on large workspaces.
+Last week we announced a [[better lookup|dendron.release.changelog#0531]] command, rebuild from the ground up to be faster, more stable, and easier to embed into new commands.
+We have now finished migrating all existing lookup features to the new commands and have switched to using it for all lookup related operations.

-As part of this change, any keyboard shortcuts you have that reference `dendron.lookup` should also have been been auto-migrated to use `dendron.noteLookup` instead.
+You shouldn't notice any difference in your daily workflow.
+There is **one breaking change** - any keyboard shortcuts that reference `dendron.lookup` should be changed to `dendron.noteLookup` instead.

 ### Enhancements
 - notes: wildcard anchors will now work at the end of a note, addresses following [issue]((https://github.com/dendronhq/dendron/pull/1158))